The low-angle route to success

 About the writer

-Quinn Lanzon is Origin’s Senior Copywriter.
+Quinn Lanzon is a Senior Copywriter at Origin Outside.
 He has years of experience as a trail builder and developed a sustainability evaluation framework for multi-use networks in Gatineau Park, the park was also the topic of his master’s thesis.
 Today, Quinn lives in Whistler, and volunteers on the Whistler Off Road Cycling Association’s board of directors.
 His favourite trail is A-Line.